 “I have always wanted to change the world for the better with my art,” De Forest said.
 “If my paintings and work with the Park West Foundation can help other young people express themselves—by providing funding for musical instruments, arts education, or art materials—that’s an honor.
 And if my artwork can help young people express their hope or even their fears through creativity, that is just an incredible feeling.”

-Following the artwork unveiling on March 6, De Forest’s full “Power of She” collection will be showcased during a special International Women’s Day cruise of the luxury cruise ship Celebrity Edge.
-The history-making cruise, which is part of Celebrity’s “Bridge the Gap” initiative, is the first-ever cruise sailing that features an entirely female bridge and hotel officer team.
+Following the artwork unveiling, De Forest’s full “Power of She” collection was showcased during a special International Women’s Day cruise of the luxury cruise ship Celebrity Edge.
+The history-making cruise, which was part of Celebrity’s “Bridge the Gap” initiative, was the first-ever cruise sailing that features an entirely female bridge and hotel officer team.